-Imagine a sales system focused on one thing: turning cold prospects into hot buyers.
-That is exactly what we design a sales funnel to do.
+Imagine a sales system that was focused on one thing: turning cold prospects into hot buyers.
+That is exactly what a sales funnel is designed to do.
 In this article (updated for 2020), we will analyze what the best sales funnels do well and how you can implement them into your business.

 What is a Sales Funnel?
 (Sales Funnel Definition)

 Roughly 96% of people who visit your website aren’t ready to make a purchase (yet).
-We can describe a sales funnel as the journey each prospective buyer takes to go from browser to buyer.
+A sales funnel can be described as the journey each prospective buyer takes to go from browser to buyer.
 Let’s imagine your business operates from a brick-and-mortar storefront.
 At the top of the funnel will be the potential customers who are just walking by your store.
 The next step of the funnel would be the individuals who actually stop walking to read your signage (or peek in the window).

 The last step of the funnel will be the completion of the transaction.
 While some businesses operate from a physical storefront and others digitally, the same process will play out for each consumer.